-If multichannel mode is selected and if both multichannel and stereo streams are available for the selected language and audio type, the NorDig IRD shall use the multichannel audio stream to provide downmixed audio in analogue audio output(s), if applicable, and suitable digital bitstream format in digital audio output(s).
+If the IRD's user preference setting for audio type is set to multichannel mode and if both multichannel and stereo (non-NGA) streams are available for the selected language and audio type, the NorDig IRD shall use the multichannel audio stream to provide downmixed audio in analogue audio output(s), if applicable, and suitable digital bitstream format in digital audio output(s).

-If stereo mode is selected and if both multichannel and stereo streams are available for the selected language and audio type, the NorDig IRD shall use the stereo audio source to provide audio in analogue audio output(s), if applicable, and PCM stereo in digital audio output(s) as e.g. in examples in Annex G (Guidelines for NorDig IRD audio selection: "Example table when more than one audio stream is received").
+If stereo mode is selected and if both multichannel and stereo (non-NGA) streams are available for the selected language and audio type, the NorDig IRD shall use the stereo audio source to provide audio in analogue audio output(s), if applicable, and PCM stereo in digital audio output(s) as e.g. in examples in Annex G (Guidelines for NorDig IRD audio selection: "Example table when more than one audio stream is received").